XiangmingKA/academic-kickstart4/content/project/Fabric Shading in Unity URP Shader Graph/index.md

 1. Soft specular lobe with large smooth falloffs.
 2. Fuzz on the rim from asperity scattering.
 3. Low specular contribution at front facing angles.

-One extreme example is Linen:
+One extreme example is Velvet:
 ![Cotton Shading: Linen](img/fabric_linen.png)

 ## Translucency